wamdam/backy2/README.rst

 What is backy2?
 ###############

-backy2 is a deduplicating block based backup software.
+backy2 is a deduplicating block based backup software which encrypts and compresses by default.

 The primary usecases for backy are: